BGCG/project3/README.md

 * Far RM, Rad FS, Abdolazimi Z, Kohan MM.
 Determination of rate and causes of wastage of blood and blood products in Iranian hospitals.
 Turk J Haematol.
 2014 Jun;31(2):161-7.

 * Wang D, Sun J, Solomon SB, Klein HG, Natanson C. Transfusion of older stored blood and risk of death: a meta-analysis.
 Transfusion.
 2012 Jun;52(6):1184-95.

+* How your donation gets to the patient.
+NHS Blood Donation.
+Available at: https://www.blood.co.uk/news-and-campaigns/the-donor-magazine-autumn-2017/how-your-donation-gets-to-the-patient/#:~:text=All%20test%20results%20are%20recorded,kept%20for%20only%20five%20days (Accessed: January 11, 2023).

+* The Royal Children's Hospital Melbourne.
+Available at: https://www.rch.org.au/bloodtrans/about_blood_products/Blood_Groups_and_Compatibilities/ (Accessed: January 11, 2023).